 So you see, eating morning glory leaves that are grown in America can be a completely different thing.
 The American morning glory that comes to mind when we think of the name is a climber with heart-shaped leaves and lots of trumpet-shaped flowers, not a plant that looks more similar to spinach with narrower leaves.
-Certain kinds of American morning glories have a sap that is rich alkaloids that are toxic.
+Certain kinds of American morning glories have a sap that is rich alkaloids that is toxic.

 These toxins can cause an upset stomach as well as tremors, anorexia, and ataxia in pets.
 In people, it can cause hallucinations, migraines, dizziness, and, in extreme cases, even death.
-One case involving a girl who swallowed some seeds ended up with that girl having to be taken to the emergency room, so if you think that you or your child has accidentally eaten this plant, it is best to contact Poison Control.
+One case involving a girl who swallowed some seeds ended up with that girl having to be taken to the emergency room, so if you think that you or your child have accidentally eaten this plant, it is best to contact Poison Control.